 Ratti Gali Lake, Neelum Valley

 The lake, at the height of 12,130 feet, is fed by the surrounding glacier waters of the mountains.
-The snowclad way to the lake is often described as ‘breathtaking’.
+The snow clad path to the lake is often described as ‘breathtaking’ and rightfully so.